HoGentTIN/linux-labos/dockerlab/assignment-containers.md

 docker run -d -p 8080:80 --name nginx local:static-site
 ```

 Now check if the website is available.
-Inside the VM, you should be able to fetch the index page with `curl http://localhost:8080/`.
-On your physical system, open a webbrowser and point it to `http://192.168.56.20:8080/` and verify that the web page is visible.
+You should be able to fetch the index page with `curl http://localhost:8080/` or by opening a webbrowser, pointing it to `http://127.0.0.1:8080/` and verifying that the web page is visible.
 It should contain a simple message ("Hello world/It works!").

 ### Discussion